Loriage/Beszel-Swift-App/README.md

 For the best experience, including widget support, please download the official version from the App Store.

+### SSO / OAuth Authentication

+Some SSO providers, like Google, have security policies that do not support custom URL schemes for redirects.
+This means that authentication through these providers will not work unless the Beszel API is updated to support a `https` redirect endpoint for mobile clients.

 ## Acknowledgements

 A huge thank you to [henrygd](https://github.com/henrygd) for creating Beszel, a fantastic, lightweight, and open-source monitoring tool.
 This mobile client would not exist without his remarkable work.